arsalansadiq/TFTP-File-Transfer-System/README.md

 thread for each client connecting

 ### Execution/Termination Instructions
 Begin by placing a file to use for transfers in the root of the program directory.
 In our testing we used the file "sample.txt".
-Place any file in the same folder as sample.txt.
+Place any file in the same folder as sample.txt you wish to use for transfers.
  * *1) run the ThreadedServer.java class as java applications*
  * *2) run the IntermediateHost.java class as java applications*
  * *3) run the client.java class as java applications*